Everything We Know About Saudi Oil Attacks and the Escalating Crisis in the Gulf

 Secretary of State Mike Pompeo, meanwhile, swiftly blamed Iran for the strikes.
 In a tweeted statement, the longtime Iran hawk accused the Islamic Republic of launching “an unprecedented attack on the world’s energy supply,” and insisted there was “no evidence the attacks came from Yemen” — though he didn’t provide any evidence to the contrary.
 Pompeo also sought to discredit the regime’s peacemaking efforts, contending that “Tehran is behind nearly 100 attacks on Saudi Arabia while [Iranian president Hassan] Rouhani and [foreign minister Mohammad Javad] Zarif pretend to engage in diplomacy.”

-Graham Urges U.S. Strikes on Iran
+Graham urges U.S. strikes on Iran

 Fellow Iran hawk and GOP senator Lindsey Graham, meanwhile, made it clear that he saw the attack as an opportunity to justify a U.S. military strike on Iran.
 “It is now time for the U.S. to put on the table an attack on Iranian oil refineries if they continue their provocations or increase nuclear enrichment,” Graham wrote on Twitter.
 The regime in Tehran “will not stop their misbehavior until the consequences become more real,” he added.